cimon-io/ansible-role-systemd-service/README.md

 - `forking` - assumes that the service is started once and the process branches out with the completion of the parent process.
 This type is used to launch classic daemons.
 If this mode is used, it is recommended to use the `systemd_service_pidfile` parameter too (see below), so that systemd can identify the main process of the daemon.

 Other values behavior is similar to simple value.
 However, they have some differences:
-- `oneshot` - the service is expected to exit before systemd starts follow-up units.
+- `oneshot` - the service is expected to exit before systemd starts follow-up units;
-- `dbus` - it is expected that the daemon acquires a name on the `D-Bus` bus.
+- `dbus` - it is expected that the daemon acquires a name on the `D-Bus` bus;
-- `notify` - the daemon sends a notification message via `sd_notify(3)` or a similar call when it has finished starting up.
+- `notify` - the daemon sends a notification message via `sd_notify(3)` or a similar call when it has finished starting up;
 - `idle` - actual execution of the service binary is delayed until all active jobs are dispatched.
 Note that this type is useful only to improve console output, it is not useful as a general unit ordering tool.

-Set a path to the PIDfile to use `forking` start-up type.
+Set a path to the PID file to use `forking` start-up type.

 ```yaml
 # Takes an absolute file name pointing to the PID file of this daemon
 systemd_service_pidfile: ""
 ```

-Specify the UNIX user and a group under which the service should be executed.
+You can specify the UNIX user and a group under which the service should be executed.
 The parameters take a single user or group name, or a numeric ID as a value.
 For system services and for user services of the root user the default is `root` that may be switched to another one.
-For user services of any other user, switching user identity is not permitted. so the only allowed value is the same user the user's service manager is running as.
+For user services of any other user switching user identity is not permitted.
+So the only allowed value is the same user the user's service manager is running as.
 If no group is set, the default user group is used.

 ```yaml
 systemd_service_user: ""